Optum/long-medical-document-lms/general/models/README.md

 ### Data Prep

-Data should be provided as a Hugging Face Dataset.
+Data should be provided as a [Hugging Face Dataset](https://huggingface.co/datasets).
+To create a Hugging Face Dataset, check out their documentation [here](https://huggingface.co/docs/datasets/index).

 ### Training